The Delfonics: Hit years

 Four more Bell-produced albums appeared in the next few years: The Sound of Sexy Soul, The Delfonics Super Hits, The Delfonics and Tell Me This Is a Dream.
-Among the Delfonics' popular hits were the Grammy Award-winning "Didn't I (Blow Your Mind This Time)", "(For The Love) I Gave To You", "Ready or Not Here I Come (Can't Hide from Love)", and "Hey Love".
+Among the Delfonics' popular hits were the Grammy Award–winning "Didn't I (Blow Your Mind This Time)", "(For The Love) I Gave To You", "Ready or Not Here I Come (Can't Hide from Love)", and "Hey!
+Love", written by Wilbert Hart.
 The Delfonics and Bell had to work with a basic budget on the first creation as Thom explained "When I took them into the studio we didn't have any money to pay for string players and an orchestra so I played most of the instruments myself!"—a far cry from the full classical productions from 1968 to the beginning of the 1970s.
 "Didn't I (Blow Your Mind This Time)" also sold a million copies and by March 1970 received a gold disc from the R.I.A.A.

-By 1972, The Delfonics racked up twelve top-20 hits on Billboard's R&B/Soul Single Chart.
+By 1972, the Delfonics racked up twelve top-20 hits on Billboard's R&B/Soul Single Chart.

 Randy Cain left the group in 1971 after completing their fourth album, and in 1973 had a hand in forming Blue Magic.
 Cain was replaced by Major Harris; by then, however, Thom Bell had moved on to produce The Stylistics and later, The Spinners.
 The Delfonics swiftly produced another album, Alive & Kicking (1974), produced by Stan Watson.
 However, in the absence of Bell, the Delfonics' career declined sharply, and with the exception of the aforementioned "Hey Love" and the minor hits "When You Get Right Down to It", "I Don't Want to Make You Wait" and "I Told You So", success eluded them after 1975. ("(For the Love) I Gave to You", although popular, was never released as a single.)
 Most of their songs at this point were written by lead singer William Hart.